-ASPB is offering a limited number of $575 travel grants to attend Plant Biology 2020 which will be held this year in Washington, DC from July 25-29, 2020.
-This program aims to increase attendance of early career scientists at the annual meeting by providing funds for those in financial need.
+ASPB is competitively awarding a limited number of travel awards to attend Plant Biology 2021, which is scheduled to be held this year in Pittsburgh, PA from July 17-21, 2021 and online.
+The travel award program aims to increase attendance of early career scientists at the annual meeting by providing funds for those in financial need.
 Broadening participation of underrepresented groups to increase diversity and inclusion among Plant Biology attendees is another primary goal.
 Undergraduate students, graduate students, postdocs, pre-tenure faculty, and professionals beginning their careers in plant science are strongly encouraged to apply.
-Applicants must be members of ASPB.
-US Residency is not a requirement to apply.
+Applicants must be members of ASPB; however U.S. residency is not a requirement to apply.

 Applicants must submit for review:

-- an abstract of the research that they intend to submit for presentation at the annual meeting*
+- an abstract of the research that they intend to submit for presentation at the Plant Biology meeting*

 - a paragraph expressing why attending Plant Biology 2024 would enhance their career